Dynamical ideals and the axiom of choice

 The sections are ordered in decreasing strength of the fragments of axiom of choice they deal with.
-In Section~\ref{notationsection}, I fix the terminology.
-In Section~\ref{wosection}, I consider the axiom of well-ordered choice, and provide a dynamical equivalent to it, cofinal orbits--Theorem~\ref{cofinaltheorem}.
-The ideal of nowhere dense subsets of the rationals has cofinal orbits.
-For any interesting topological space, the status of cofinal orbits seems to be a challenging open problem.
+In Section~\ref{notationsection}, I fix the terminology and gather some well-known or easy results concerning the construction of the permutation models.
+In Section~\ref{wosection}, I consider the axiom of well-ordered choice, and provide a dynamical equivalent to it, cofinal orbits--Definition~\ref{cofinaldefinition} and Theorem~\ref{cofinaltheorem}.
+The ideal of nowhere dense subsets of a manifold of any finite dimension has cofinal orbits \cite{young:personal}.
+For any interesting topological space, the status of cofinal orbits of the ideal of nowhere dense sets seems to be a challenging and often open problem.
 In Section~\ref{dcsection}, I consider the axiom of dependent choices.
-The dynamical criterion here is a certain infinite game; a gameless version has been considered previously by Karagila and Schilhan \cite{karagila:dc}.
-I show that the DC game is determined in many useful cases, Theorem~\ref{dctheorem}.
-The good player has a winning strategy in the interesting case of the nowhere dense ideal on a Euclidean space, Example~\ref{euclideandcexample}.
+A dynamical equivalent to it is isolated in Definition~\ref{dccompletedefinition} and Theorem~\ref{dctheorem}; its version for symmetric models was considered previously by Karagila and Schilhan \cite{karagila:dc}.
 In Section~\ref{countablesection}, I consider the axiom of countable choice and its dynamical equivalent, $\gs$-closure.
 I show that many dynamical ideals have this property, such as the ideal of countable closed subsets of the real line, or the well-ordered subsets of rationals.
 In Section~\ref{simplesection}, I consider the statement that unions of well-orderable collections of well-orderable sets are well-orderable.
 There is a neat dynamical criterion similar to topological simplicity of groups.
 Naturally enough, abelian group actions are never simple except for trivial cases, Theorem~\ref{abeliantheorem}.
 One simple ideal is the ideal of finite sets on many limit Fraisse structures, Theorem~\ref{fraissetheorem}.
 Finally, in Section~\ref{finitesection}, I show how to rule out amorphous or infinite, Dedekind-finite sets from permutation models.
 The criterion uses a stratification of the ideal into an increasing union which exhibits a degree of $\gs$-closure.